Are you curious about what a product owner salary looks like? You’re not alone. In fact, many people are interested in this topic.

 Of course, this are just the main overview of the role—there are plenty more differences between a product owner and a product manager.

-According to Glassdoor, the average product owner salary in the United States is $115,838 annually.
-The salary range for product owners typically falls between $81,000 and $151,000 per year.
+The average product owner salary in the United States is $115,784 annually, according to Glassdoor.
+The salary range for product owners typically falls between $90,000 and $151,000 per year.
 The position of product owner is a relatively new one, and as such, there is a wide range of salaries being paid for this role.

 The compensation often depends on the company size, industry, and location.
 For example, someone working as a product owner in San Francisco will likely earn a higher salary than someone in a smaller city.